EMMI-Jet-RRTF/web/docs/software.md

   3) heppy/python/HEPMC2/2.06.09   6) heppy/python/PYTHIA8/8235     9) heppy/main_python
 ```

+### Note

-- these are fully functional packages that you can use for other purposes - for example typing `root -l -b` will open a root session... if you want to use these to build other software - lookup the module file or use the `env | grep` - for example:
+You do not need to use python.
+You can compile your C++ code against these libraries - these are fully functional packages that you can use for other purposes
+- for example typing `root -l -b` will open a root session...
+- if you want to use these to build other software - lookup the module file or use the `env | grep` - for example:

 ```
 > env | grep HEPPY